sirisian/ecmascript-types/README.md

 ### Intersection types

-An intersection combines object interfaces; the result requires every member of each.
-Members sharing a name must have identical types or the declaration is a TypeError:
+An intersection combines object interfaces; the result requires every member of each:

 ```js
 interface A { a: uint32; }